A (very) young constable

 The church of Hilton, St Mary’s (from https://stmaryshilton.org)

-Arthur Samuel Hicklin was born in Hilton near Marston-upon-Dove in Derbyshire in early April 1858, to John and Ann Hicklin.
+Arthur Samuel Hicklin was born in Hilton near Marston-upon-Dove in Derbyshire in late March or early April 1858, to John and Ann Hicklin.
 John was a farm labourer in the area, but there are no further details available of where or for whom he worked.
 Arthur Samuel was baptized at Hilton church on 25thApril 1858 and was the couple’s fourth child.
 Of his siblings, Eliza was born in 1852, John in 1854 and Samuel in around July 1856.
 The latter died the next year in May 1857.
 They were to have a further child, William, in 1860 before John himself died in that year, leaving Ann a widow.
 Ann married again in the mid-1860s to William Long, another farm labourer from Hilton, and had two further children, Ann and Harriett.
 In the 1861 census, Arthur Samuel was referred to using his first name.
 After that he always seems to have been known as Samuel, or, one suspects, Sam.
 I will in general use either “Sam” or “Hicklin” in what follows.
 In 1871 he was no longer with his family, but was a thirteen-year-old general servant on William Loverock’s farm in Horninglow near Burton upon Trent.
 Loverock was a major landowner in the area, and employed a number of men and boys on his farm of nearly 300 acres, as well as a number of domestic servants.
 Sam seems to have lived in a house adjacent to the farm (possibly Hodgkin’s Farmhouse although the census return is difficult to read), with a number of other servants, both male and female.
 He thus probably only received the most rudimentary of educations, which makes his rise through he Staffordshire Constabulary that we will see in what follows the more remarkable.

 Possible location of Loverock’s Yard and Hodgkin’s Farmhouse in Horninglow (from Edina Digimap 1880)